-The Charter imposes an obligation on ‘public authorities’ (defined in s 4) to act in a way that is compatible with human rights and to give proper Something of value, such as money, given by one person to another person as part of a contract. to relevant human rights in their decision-making (s 38).
-This means that public authorities (including private bodies performing public functions on behalf of government under An agreement that the law will enforce.) must consider human rights when developing policies and executing their functions.
+The Human Rights Charter imposes an obligation on ‘public authorities’ (defined in s 4) to act in a way that is compatible with human rights and to give proper consideration to relevant human rights in their decision-making (s 38).
+This means that public authorities (including private bodies performing public functions on behalf of government under contract) must consider human rights when developing policies and executing their functions.

 It is unlawful for a public authority to act in a way that is incompatible with a human right, or in making a decision, to fail to give proper consideration to a relevant human right.

 The obligation does not apply to acts or decisions made by a public authority of a private nature.
 Nor does it require a public authority to act in a way, or make a decision, that would impede or prevent a religious body from acting in conformity with its religious doctrines, beliefs or principles.
-The obligation also does not apply if, as a result of a Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. provision or provision under a federal Act, the public authority could not reasonably have acted any differently or made a different decision.
+The obligation also does not apply if, as a result of a statutory provision or provision under a federal Act, the public authority could not reasonably have acted any differently or made a different decision.

 If a public authority acts incompatibly with human rights, or does not consider human rights when making a decision, people can:

-- bring legal proceedings against the public authority (see ‘Courts, tribunals and the Charter’, below).
+- bring legal proceedings against the public authority (see ‘Courts, tribunals and the Human Rights Charter’, below).

 A member of parliament seeking to introduce a Bill into parliament must provide an accompanying statement of compatibility.
-This statement must outline whether, in the member’s opinion, the Bill is compatible with human rights and how it is compatible, and if any part of the Bill is not compatible with human rights, the nature and extent of the incompatibility (s 28).
-Statements of compatibility are not binding on any An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. or A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding..
+This statement must outline whether, in the member’s opinion, the Bill is compatible with human rights and how it is compatible, and if any part of the Bill is not compatible with human rights, the nature and extent of the incompatibility (s 28 Human Rights Charter).
+Statements of compatibility are not binding on any court or tribunal.

-A parliamentary committee, the Scrutiny of Acts and Regulations Committee (SARC), considers any Bill introduced into parliament and reports to parliament about whether the Bill is incompatible with human rights (s 30).
+A parliamentary committee, the Scrutiny of Acts and Regulations Committee (SARC), considers any Bill introduced into parliament and reports to parliament about whether the Bill is incompatible with human rights (s 30 Human Rights Charter).
 Organisations and members of the public can make submissions about a particular Bill to SARC.
 SARC publicises its comments in an Alert Digest tabled in parliament each sitting week.

-Failure to comply with the requirements in section 28 of the Charter does not affect the validity, operation or enforcement of an Act (s 29).
+Failure to comply with the requirements in section 28 of the Human Rights Charter does not affect the validity, operation or enforcement of an Act (s 29 Human Rights Charter).
 Therefore, the Charter preserves parliamentary sovereignty.
-Although statements of compatibility must accompany all Bills, the Victorian Parliament retains the Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to pass laws that are not compatible with the Charter and parliament cannot be forced to adopt a particular position on a human rights issue.
+Although statements of compatibility must accompany all Bills, the Victorian Parliament retains the discretion to pass laws that are not compatible with the Human Rights Charter and parliament cannot be forced to adopt a particular position on a human rights issue.